zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 end.
 Here is a short description for all the steps we deemed necessary to get from input to output.

-1. Importer - Imports data from nba.com for a given set of seasons 2.Feature Engineer - Additionally filter data by time and add Opponent column to each row
+1. Importer - Imports data from nba.com for a given set of seasons
+2. Feature Engineer - Additionally filter data by time and add Opponent column to each row
 3. Encode - Encode Season ID and Team Abbreviations for the benefit of the model
 4. ML Splitter - Split the dataset into train, eval and test set
 5. Trainer - Train a model to predict on the data